1

 Q: What is the fee used for?

-A: The distribution fee pays for the cost of administering the Colorado Fertilizer Program, which is charged with promoting the truth and accuracy of nutrient and other guarantees relied upon by farmers, horticulturalists and consumers who purchase fertilizers, soil conditioners and plant amendments.
+A: The distribution fee pays for the cost of administering the Colorado Fertilizer Program, which is charged with promoting the truth and accuracy of nutrients and other guarantees relied upon by farmers, horticulturalists, and consumers who purchase fertilizers, soil conditioners, and plant amendments.

 Q: Is there a record keeping requirement?